 Recovering from Surgery

-for several more weeks.
+When the cast is removed, your child may then wear a splint for several more weeks.
 The splint will continue to protect the repaired area during their recovery.

 Your child’s surgeon may also recommend physical or occupational therapy to improve their chances of full functionality in their fingers or toes.
 Their doctor will also suggest a series of follow-up visits to monitor your child’s healing.